Kangra Valley

 Kangra Valley is a river valley situated in the Western Himalayas.
 It lies in the state of Himachal Pradesh in India, and is a popular tourist destination.
-The Kangri dialect is spoken there.
+The Kangri language is spoken there.

 Dharamshala, the headquarters of Kangra district and the main city of the valley, lies on the southern spur (lateral ridge) of Dhauladhar.

 History

 The valley witnessed a devastating 7.8 magnitude earthquake at 6:19 am on 4 April 1905, as a result of which about 19,800 people were killed and thousands were injured in the Kangra area.
 Most buildings in towns of Kangra, Mcleodganj and Dharamshala were destroyed. the Tedha Mandir, in Jawalamukhi is also a victim of Earthquake 1905.

 Geography

 The valley is filled with numerous perennial streams, which irrigate the valley, and the river Beas flows through this valley.
 The valley has an average elevation of 2000 ft.
 Kangra Valley is a strike valley and extends from the foot of the Dhauladhar range to the south of river Beas.
 The highest peak on the Dhauladhar, White Mountain, marks the boundary between the valley and Chamba, and reaches 15956 ft.
 The peaks of the range are approximately 13000 ft above the valley floor, rising sharply from its base with no low hills in between.